The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet: Intermezzo: heuristics for fluctuations of the critical droplet

-The picture that emerges of the droplet boundary is that its deviation from $\partial B_{R_c}(0)$ should be of the order of $\beta^{-1/2}$, and that the boundary points are obtained by selecting points of a Gaussian curve according to an angular point process.
-The process $\mathcal T$ has a number of points of order $\beta^{1/3}$.
-We may call this picture \emph{global} since it describes the overall shape of the droplet -- the Gaussian process $(B_t)_{t\in [0,2\pi]}$ does not see the microscopic details.
+The picture that emerges of the droplet boundary is that its deviation from $\partial B_{\Rc}(0)$ should be of the order of $\beta^{-1/2}$, and that the boundary points are obtained by selecting points of a Gaussian bridge process according to an angular point process.
+We may call this picture \emph{mesoscopic}, since it describes the overall shape of the droplet: the Gaussian process $(B_t)_{t\in [0,2\pi]}$ does not see the \emph{microscopic} details.